 The vast valley along the Pisnica River is one of Slovenia's most beautiful hiking destinations and the Triglav National Park.
-The 5 km long closed, wide valley is surrounded by huge mountains.
+Huge mountains surround the 5 km long closed, wide valley.
 Despite the slightly difficult (debris) terrain, relaxation, fresh mountain air, and a fabulous view are guaranteed.

-In the upper part of the valley, there is even a remnant of a primeval forest with one of the oldest and strongest larches in Europe.
+In the upper part of the valley, there is even a remnant of a primaeval forest with one of the oldest and strongest larches in Europe.

 Quick Details